db47h/go-decnumber/README.md

 - Using the same Number as operand and result, like in `n.Multiply(n, n, ctx)`, is legal and will not produce unexpected results.

+- Active eror handling via traps is not supported in the Go implementation.
+The os/signal package does not seem to be able to handle signals raised from C code (this always causes a panic), while external signals can be handled just fine.

 ## Free-list of Numbers